tomsebastiantom/tomsebastiantom/README.md

 Mastering AI-driven development to enhance and optimize scalable solutions.

 ## 🌱 I’m currently learning

-Diving deeper into Kubernetes and containerization technologies.
+The fastest way to learn to write scalable,testable code fast on any side of the stack...

 ## 💬 Ask me about